How to Vote

 Step 2

-To confirm if you are on the voters list and or make changes to your information, please visit Register to Vote up to Aug.
+To confirm if you are on the voters' list and or make changes to your information, please visit Register to Vote no later than Aug.
 12, 2026.
-After this date, you can be added to the voters by visiting the Service Burlington counter on the first floor of City Hall, 426 Brant St. during business hours (8:30 a.m. - 4:30 p.m.) up to Oct.
-23 at 4:30 p.m.
+After this date, you can be added to the voters' list by visiting the Service Burlington counter on the first floor of City Hall, 426 Brant St. during business hours (8:30 a.m. - 4:30 p.m.) from September 1 to October 23.

 Step 3